markomijic/TTS-Mod-Vault/README.md

 - Backup state - See which of your mods have a backup file and is it out of date or up to date
 - Cleanup - Remove unused cached files that aren't part of your installed mods, saves or saved objects
 - View Images - View all downloaded images of a specific mod in one place
-- Replace URL - Replace any URL in the JSON file.
-You can optionally rename the file at the same time if the file exists.
-Feature has to be enabled in settings.
+- Replace URL - Replace any URL in the JSON file with a new URL.
+- Update URLs - Replaces prefixes or entire URLs, either for a single item or as a bulk action.
 - Mods & Saves paths - Separately set what paths are used for your Mods folder and your Saves folder in the Settings
 - Open Files - You can open Audio, Images and PDF files
 - Download Workshop Mod by ID - Enter the ID of TTS Mod you want to download and the tool will download both the JSON and image files

-Created using Flutter 3.32.8
+Created using Flutter 3.29.3

 If you want to build the app follow the official Flutter documentation to get started using Flutter: https://docs.flutter.dev/get-started/install